 Burch colposuspension is the standard approach.
 [Marshall-Marchetti Krantz (MMK) is an alternative approach.]
 It is often performed during abdominal surgeries such as hysterectomy or hernia operations.
 It is also performed along with sacrocolpopexy, a surgical procedure used to repair pelvic organ prolapse.

 Pelvic organ prolapse occurs when the uterus or bladder slips from the pelvic cavity into the vagina.
 It is often due to pelvic muscle weakness that develops after childbirth.
-Prolapse can lead to stress incontinence.
+Prolapse can be associated with stress incontinence.
 However, prolapse surgery itself sometimes causes incontinence.

 The Burch colposuspension procedure may be performed using open surgery or laparoscopy using spinal or general anesthesia.
 The surgeon makes an abdominal incision and secures the urethra and bladder neck with lateral (sideways) sutures that pass through thick bands of muscle tissue running along the pubic bones.

-Effectiveness and Complications.
 Patients may stay in the hospital for a few days and usually need to use a urinary catheter for about 10 days after surgery.
 Because colposuspension surgery involves an abdominal incision, it can take up to 6 weeks for full recovery.
 (Laparoscopic procedures have a faster recovery time than open surgery.)

 Complications can include problems with wound healing and postoperative voiding function.
 Convalescence time is longer with retropubic colposuspension than with sling procedures.

-In cases of sphincter incompetence, or complete lack of sphincter function, an artificial internal sphincter may be implanted.
+In cases of sphincter incompetence or complete lack of sphincter function, an artificial internal sphincter may be implanted.
 This procedure is generally used for men, such as those who have experienced incontinence following radical prostatectomy.

 This device uses a balloon reservoir and a cuff around the urethra that is controlled with a pump.
 The patient opens the cuff manually by activating the pump.
 The urethra opens and the bladder empties.
 The cuff closes automatically several minutes later.
 The two major drawbacks of the internal sphincter implant are malfunction of the implant and risk of infection.

-Injections of materials, such as collagen, that provide bulk to help support the urethra may help the following patients:
+Injections of materials, such as microscopic carbon particles, that provide bulk to help support the urethra may help the following people:

-Postoperative Care.
-Patients may experience immediate improvement followed by a temporary relapse after a week or so.
+People may experience immediate improvement followed by a temporary relapse after a week or so.
 They must be taught to use a catheter tube for withdrawing urine for a few days following the procedure.
 In general, it takes about a month for the full benefits to become apparent.

 The sacral nerves, located near the sacrum (tailbone), appear to play an important role in regulating bladder control.
-A sacral nerve stimulation system (InterStim) may help some patients with urge incontinence.
+A sacral nerve stimulation system (InterStim) may help some people with urge incontinence.
 The system uses an implanted device to send electrical pulses to the sacral nerves to help retrain them.
-InterStim is reserved for the treatment of urinary retention and the symptoms of overactive bladder in patients who have failed or cannot tolerate less invasive treatments.
+InterStim is reserved for the treatment of urinary retention and the symptoms of overactive bladder in people who have failed or cannot tolerate less invasive treatments.

 Complications include infection, lower back pain, and pain at the implant site.
 The system does not cause nerve damage and can be removed at any time.

-Patients have reported improvement in the frequency and volume of urination, as well as in the intensity of urgency and their quality of life.
+People have reported improvement in the frequency and volume of urination, as well as in the intensity of urgency, urge incontinence episodes, and their quality of life.

-Keeping Skin Clean.
 Proper hygiene is essential for patients with incontinence.

 To avoid skin irritation and infection associated with incontinence, keep the area around the urethra clean.
 The following tips may be helpful:

 Certain methods may help reduce odor from accidents.
 They include:

-Diet and Weight Control.
 In women, pelvic floor muscle tone weakens with significant weight gain.
 Weight loss can help reduce the frequency of urinary incontinence episodes in overweight women.
 Women should eat healthy foods in moderation and exercise regularly.
 Constipation can worsen urinary incontinence, so diets should be high in fiber, fruits, and vegetables.

-Fluid and Food Restrictions.
 A number of foods and beverages may increase incontinence.
 People who drink caffeinated or alcoholic beverages should try eliminating them to see if incontinence improves.
 Spicy and acidic foods such as chocolate or tomatoes may also need to be avoided.